Chip Myers: Playing career

-Myers was selected in the 10th round (248th overall) of the 1967 NFL Draft.
+Myers was selected in the 10th round (248th overall) of the 1967 NFL/AFL draft.
 The wide receiver saw little action in 12 games, with two receptions for 13 yards.

 During the 1968 season, he played minor league football with the (Huntsville) Alabama Hawks of the Continental Football League, where he averaged almost 22 yards per catch.

 In 1969, he signed with the American Football League Cincinnati Bengals.
 In his first year with the team, he played in all 14 games, starting five at wide receiver.
 He had 10 receptions for 205 yards (a 20.5 average) and two touchdowns.

 In 1970, he became an integral part of the now-NFL's Bengals offense and quarterback Virgil Carter.
 In 14 games, he started eight and totaled a team-leading 32 receptions for 542 yards (a 16.9 average) and two touchdowns.

 The following year, 1971, he was hampered by injuries and played 10 games, starting seven, and had 27 receptions for 286 yards (a 10.6 average) and one touchdown.

 He bounced back in 1972 with his best-ever season.
 With Ken Anderson now the Bengals starting quarterback, Myers started all 14 games with a team-leading 57 receptions for 792 yards (a 13.9 average) and three touchdowns.
 He ranked third in the NFL in total receptions and seventh in receiving yards.
 His performance earned him a spot on the 1972 Pro Bowl squad.

 However, in 1973 he was again beset by injuries, playing only five games and starting four.
 He had seven receptions for 77 yards (an 11.0 average).

 In 1974, he bounced back again and fellow wide receivers Isaac Curtis and Charlie Joiner, tight end Bob Trumpy, Myers and quarterback Anderson gave the Bengals one of the best passing attacks in the NFL.
 Playing all 14 games and starting three, he had a team-leading 32 receptions for 383 yards (a 12.0 average) and one touchdown.

 In 1975, Myers played in 13 games, starting two, with 36 receptions for 527 yards (a 14.6 average) and three touchdowns.